xindi-dumbledore/Basic-Machine-Learning/Basics/Regression Evaluation Measure.md

 $$AIC = -2 (\text{log likelihood}) + 2d$$
 ### Explained Sum of Square (ESS)
 $$ESS = \sum_i^n(\hat{y_i} - \bar{y})^2$$
-This is the exact thing of "variance" in [[Bias and Variance Tradeoff]] formula.
+This is the exact thing of "variance" in [[Bias-Variance Tradeoff]] formula.
 Which measure the amount of variance in the model.

 ## Reference
 1. https://www.statisticshowto.com/akaikes-information-criterion/